Sac City, Iowa: Pop culture

 Sac City was home to a previous world's largest popcorn ball, which weighed 3,100 pounds and was housed in its own building.
 A new popcorn ball was created in 2009, weighing 5,060 pounds.
-On June 18, 2016, volunteers assembled another possible record breaking ball weighing in at 9,370 pounds, now displayed in a new pavilion as a roadside attraction.
+On June 18, 2016, volunteers assembled another possible record-breaking ball weighing 9,370 pounds and displayed in a new pavilion as a roadside attraction.